-To begin an adoption process, pregnant women may select their child’s adoptive parents from one of the over 400,000, government approved, loving adoptive families all around the United States.
+To begin an adoption process, pregnant women may select their child’s adoptive parents from many approved, loving adoptive families from many different locations within the United States.
 After picking the potential new parents, the mom and the family may begin meeting to form an open adoption plan or if the woman facing an unplanned pregnancy chooses, she may keep her privacy.

-Open adoptions may include an array of future contact methods.
-We have witnessed children being raised and growing into adulthood with 2 moms.
-The adoptive mom and biological mom.
+Open adoptions may include an array of future contact methods between the adoptive mom and biological mom.
 Study after study on the effects of adoption throughout history has proven that open adoption and honesty is in the best interest of the child.

 Pregnant women facing tough choices can get assistance and money for rent, utilities, food, medical care, household necessities, maternity clothing, transportation and more in Florida.

-Once the baby is born, the birth mother can visit with the baby as long as she wants, as the termination of parental rights cannot be signed until 48 hours after the baby’s birth, unless the birth mother is released from the hospital sooner.
+Once the baby is born, the birth mother can visit with the baby as long as she wants, as final consents for adoption cannot be signed until 48 hours after the baby’s birth, unless the birth mother is released from the hospital sooner.
 Regardless, a birth mother is allowed to spend as much time with her baby after birth as she wants before making her final decision.

 Would you like to speak with our team?
 Contact us!